History of Brock Lesnar in Timeline

 In 2008, Brock Lesnar signed with the Ultimate Fighting Championship (UFC).

-In 2008, Brock Lesnar was featured on the cover of Minneapolis' City Pages.
+In 2008, Brock Lesnar was featured on Minneapolis' City Pages magazine.

-On July 11, 2009, at UFC 100, Brock Lesnar fought Frank Mir, Lesnar won via technical knockout after landing heavy ground and pound.
-During the post-match celebration, Lesnar flipped off the crowd and made a disparaging comment about Bud Light, and endorsed Coors Light instead.
-Lesnar later apologized for his remarks at the post-fight press conference.
+On July 11, 2009, at UFC 100, Brock Lesnar fought Frank Mir, winning via technical knockout in the second round.
+He then flipped off the crowd and made a disparaging comment about Bud Light, promoting Coors Light instead.
+He later apologized and endorsed Bud Light at the post-fight press conference.

 In 2009, Brock Lesnar signed an endorsement deal with Dymatize Nutrition.
 A CD containing footage of Lesnar training was included with Dymatize's "Xpand" product.